HighwayFramework/Highway.Data/README.markdown

+# Attention

+The Highway.Data repository recently underwent a force push to purge from our GIT history certain IP that we requested to be removed by the owner.
+We have completed the removal but not the cleanup after that removal.
+At the current time it is entirely likely that any v6.0+ tag or current `HEAD` in `master` will not successfully compile.
+This will be resolved shortly, the core team is hard at work on it, but in the meantime please pardon our dust as we clean up from this unfortunate but necessary task.

+*Thank You, The Core Team*

 # Highway.Data
 ## The fastest and smoothest way to great architecture

 # Documentation